Deconstruction of the B-29

 Like Princess Diana and Elvis Presley, the B-29 wreck has reached the regions of that advanced life form called pure information.
-We can be sure that the islanders, the crashed Superfortress will enter the mythological pantheon of universal advertisements, just as the UFO itself has done for the people that have long since moved on to make the very different “improved” wings of very different aeroplanes to the B-29.
+We can be sure that, to the islanders, the crashed Superfortress will enter the mythological pantheon of universal advertisements, just as the UFO itself has done for the people that have long since moved on to make the very different “improved” wings of very different aeroplanes to the B-29.
 The idea of “improvement” of course is, like Rationalism, a very late and rather callow arrival on the historical scene.
 The concept of getting better relates to very rapid industrial class-change rather more than anything else.
 The idea of improvement, either sociological or technological, means managing the nature and targets of ever-young Product Time and its latest development, the showbiz politics of promise-control, from Five Year Plans to Mars Bars, from Monica Lewinski to Dark Matter.

-The haunted fuselage of this crashed sample of Product Time comes from our almost-recent past, but now to the islanders, it is a past as far back as Pyramid Time.
+The haunted fuselage of this crashed sample of Product Time comes from our almost-recent past but now, to the islanders, it is a past as far back as Pyramid Time.

 Within the rust and grease and analogues of the fractured shapes of the wrecked bomber are interwoven the plots of both consumerism, technology, and the mystique of change.
-Here in this alien artefact are the long dead crew, most of them victims of the 20mm Shigeru cannon of a supercharged Zero coming fast out of the Pacific sun one early morning in May 1945.
+Here in this alien artefact are the long dead crew, most of them victims of the 20mm Shigeru cannon of a supercharged Zero coming fast out of the Pacific sun one early morning in May, 1945.
 Here, still in flying suits and life jackets covered with yellow dust from cannon-burst bags of shark-repellent, are shinbones and vertebrae from Miami, Little Rock, and Texas.
-There, rusting headphones still cling to shot-up skulls from New York and San Francisco; here, broken necks, legs, and backbones from New Orleans, Baton Rouge and Philadelphia, still sit upright before controls, radio sets and an array of navigating equipment built, tested and almost paid for in Detroit, Memphis and Idaho.
+There, rusting headphones still cling to shot-up skulls from New York and San Francisco; here, broken necks, legs, and backbones from New Orleans, Baton Rouge, and Philadelphia, still sit upright before controls, radio sets, and an array of navigating equipment built, tested, and almost paid for in Detroit, Memphis and Idaho.